LSEG-API-Samples/Article.EikonApi.Python.StarmineCAM1/README.md

 So now our Dataframe is seemingly in good shape - what are we going to do next?
 We can start with the question do higher CAM score leads to better performance?
 Or put more generically, are CAM scores RELATED to performance?
 Remember these CAM scores are dynamic and change overtime depending on changes in their underlying components AND relative to other companies in the universe (in this case companies in the same country).

-So lets just see what this looks like in terms of a scatterplot for one sector of the Dow.
+So lets just see what this looks like in terms of a scatterplot for one sector of the CAC-40.
 Here we are just filtering the frame using a text filter and aggregating using a groupby statement.
 In this case we have 2 companies.

 ```python